Eiichiro Oda assures that One Piece will not fail like other live-action anime

 Check it out:

-In an interview with The New York Times , Oda is asked about the failure that live-action anime often have.
-The reporter then uses the adaptations of Ghost in the Shell (2017) and Cowboy Bebop (2021) as examples of failure, and asks the mangaka if One Piece wouldn't suffer the same.
-However, Oda stated that the live-action adaptation of his manga had an excellent adaptation.
+In an interview with The New York Times , Oda is asked about the failure that live-action anime adaptations often experience.
+The reporter then uses the adaptations of Ghost in the Shell (2017) and Cowboy Bebop (2021) as examples of failure, and asks the mangaka if One Piece wouldn't suffer the same fate.
+However, Oda stated that the live-action adaptation of his manga was excellent.

 Synopsis: